pur3w1n3/cfr-selective-dec/README.md

 - Reuse existing non-empty `.java` outputs as cache hits.
 - Retry classes that did not produce output; if a full round produces no new files, remaining classes are reported as failed.
 - Skip duplicate classes that map to the same final `.java` path and record them in `summary.txt`.
+- Write `manifest.txt` with one source mapping for each generated `.java` file.
 - Use CFR with `--hideutf false` and UTF-8 output by default.

 ## Requirements